Tai Wai station: History

-The first iteration of Tai Wai station along the Kowloon–Canton railway (KCR), which would later be renamed the East Rail line, arose out of a natural disaster, when a temporary station was first constructed at its present-day location in the immediate aftermath of tropical storm Ellen, whose associated torrential rain severely damaged the original masonry arch Bridge No. 11 across Shing Mun River on 25 August 1976.
+The first iteration of Tai Wai station along the Kowloon-Canton railway (KCR), which would later be renamed the East Rail line, arose out of a natural disaster, when a temporary station was first constructed at its present-day location in the immediate aftermath of tropical storm Ellen, whose associated torrential rain severely damaged the original masonry arch Bridge No. 11 across Shing Mun River on 25 August 1976.
 With diesel train services cut between Mong Kok and Sha Tin Stations, it was decided on 28 August 1976 to construct a temporary relief platform at Tai Wai, which was completed in 48 hours and put into operation on 1 September 1976, reconnecting train services to and from Hung Hom Station to the south and supported by connecting shuttle bus services between the temporary station and Sha Tin Station for onward travel to/from Lo Wu.
 The temporary platform was dismantled following this resumption.

 Meanwhile, Bridge No. 11 was demolished and reconstructed to more modern construction standards, enabling a full resumption of end-to-end train services between Hung Hom and Lo Wu on 10 October 1976.

 Eventually, plans were made to construct a permanent station at Tai Wai to serve its growing new town population.
-As a short-term move, construction of a temporary wood-supported station next to Tai Wai Industrial Estate began in November 1982 and it was opened on 15 August 1983 as part of the KCR's greater electrification and double-tracking modernisation programme.
+As a short-term move, construction of a temporary wood-supported station next to Tai Wai Industrial Estate began in November 1982 and it was opened on 15 August 1983 as part of the Kowloon-Canton Railway's greater electrification and double-tracking modernisation programme.
 The temporary station was located on Shing Chuen Road (成全路), north of the current station on the opposite side of the nullah.

-The permanent station was constructed at its present location and opened on 23 April 1986 to replace the temporary station.
+The permanent station was constructed at its present location by Leighton Asia and opened on 23 April 1986 to replace the temporary station.

 Further construction began in the new millennium to significantly expand Tai Wai station to serve as the western terminus of the Ma On Shan Rail, a new KCR line built to serve eastern Shatin and Ma On Shan New Town.
 The line opened on 21 December 2004.
 The expansion provided for cross-platform transfer from the Ma On Shan Line (westbound) to the East Rail (southbound).

 Automatic platform gates were retrofitted on the Ma On Shan line platforms in 2015–2016.